Introduction to Scientific Illustration

 Compare offerings and share your lists with others.

-The focus of this fundamental course is drawing, from gestural sketching to precision rendering of illustrations for scientific purposes.
+The focus of this fundamental class is drawing, from gestural sketching to precision rendering of illustrations for scientific purposes.
 Each student is given the opportunity to render selected subjects in a variety of demonstrated techniques.
 The class utilizes Evergreen’s unique facilities such as the natural history collections and teaching gardens, allowing students access to excellent reference material to work from.
 Students will also have the opportunity to draw in the field within the nearly 1,000 acres of native forest reserves surrounding campus.
 Students can choose to illustrate special objects from their personal collections as well.
-Students will progress towards creating a final project to be displayed in a small exhibit at the end of the course.
+Students will progress towards creating 3 final projects to be displayed in an exhibit at the end of the class.

 Class Size: 18